sayan1an/perfect_hash_table/README.md

 Look demo.c for more details.

 ###2.
 Loading the hases:
+For 64bit or lower hashes should be loaded into an array of uint64_t.
-For 128bit or lower hashes should be loaded into an array of struct uint128_t.
+For 128bit or lower hashes should be loaded into an array of struct uint128_t(defined in interface.h).
-For 160bit/192bit hashes should be loaded into an array of struct uint192_t.
+For 160bit/192bit hashes should be loaded into an array of struct uint192_t(defined in interface.h).

 ###3.
 Linking and using the repo:
 include file 'interface.h' into your programs.